Positivity of the cotangent sheaf of singular Calabi-Yau varieties: Notation and basic facts

-However, reasonably mild classes of singular varieties, such as klt varieties, may be burdened with codimension 2 singularities.
-Luckily enough, as \cite[Proposition 9.4]{GrebKebekusKovacsPeternell} states, codimension 2 singularities of klt varieties necessarily are quotient singularities.
-There are standard constructions for orbifold first and second Chern classes of a reflexive sheaf $\E$ on a normal projective variety $X$, whose singularities in codimension 2 are all quotient singularities.
-References for them include \cite{FlipsNA}, \cite{LuTaji}, \cite{GKPT}, \cite{GKPPreprint}.
+Here we recall a standard construction for orbifold first and second Chern classes of a reflexive sheaf $\E$ on a normal projective variety $X$, whose singularities in codimension 2 are all quotient singularities.
+References for this matter include \cite{FlipsNA}, \cite{LuTaji}, \cite{GKPT}, \cite{GKPPreprint}.
+Note that normal projective klt varieties fall into this framework by the classical result \cite[Cor.1.14]{ReidCan}, \cite[Prop.9.4]{GrebKebekusKovacsPeternell}.

-Let $X$ be a normal projective klt variety, $H$ an ample $\Q$-Cartier divisor and $\E$ a reflexive sheaf on $X$.
-The foundation of the theory of orbifold Chern classes is the existence of an open subvariety $Y\subset X$ whose complementary has codimension at least 3, and of a normal quasiprojective klt variety $\hat{Y}$, with a finite Galois morphism $p:\hat{Y}\to Y$ of Galois group $G$, such that $\hat{\E}:=p^{[*]}\E$ is a locally-free $G$-equivariant sheaf on $\hat{Y}$.
-The various covers which may arise from the construction for a given $(Y\subset X,\E)$ are, in some sense, all related \cite[Lem.3.4]{GKPT}.
-Let us call the whole data $(Y\subset X,\hat{Y},p)$ an {\it unfolding} of $X$.
-This construction is slightly simpler if launched on a normal projective klt surface $S$, because then $Y=X=S$.
+Let $X$ be a normal projective variety, whose singularities in codimension 2 are all quotient singularities.
+Let $H$ be an ample $\Q$-Cartier divisor and $\E$ a reflexive sheaf on $X$.
+There are a normal quasiprojective subvariety $Y$ of $X$ with $\mathrm{codim}_X(X\setminus Y)\ge 3$ admitting an orbifold structure, a normal quasiprojective variety $\hat{Y}$, and a finite Galois morphism $p:\hat{Y}\to Y$ with Galois group $G$, such that $\hat{\E}:=p^{[*]}\E$ is a locally-free $G$-equivariant sheaf on $\hat{Y}$.
+Let us call the whole data $(X,Y,\hat{Y},p)$ an {\it unfolding} of $X$.

-In this set-up, we can define a first, respectively a squared first and a second orbifold Chern class of $\E$ as multilinear forms on $NS(X)^{n-1}$, respectively $NS(X)^{n-2}$.
-These forms are defined on ample $\Q$-classes $H_1,\ldots,H_{n-1}$ by:
+We can now define a first, respectively a squared first and a second orbifold Chern class of $\E$ as multilinear forms on $NS(X)^{n-1}$, respectively $NS(X)^{n-2}$ by: